Last Updated on April 19, 2026

 Why researchers keep studying it beyond cosmetics

-Cold atmospheric plasma did not gain attention only because of aesthetic marketing.
+Cold atmospheric plasma did not become a topic only because aesthetic clinics needed a new menu item.
 It is a real dermatologic research field rather than a cosmetic slogan, and a systematic review identified 166 studies included across multiple applications.
-The broader dermatology literature shows interest in microbial control, and one systematic review found that wound healing and melanoma treatment were the largest focus areas in the dermatology literature it analyzed.
+The broader literature has explored wound-related care, microbial control, and other dermatology questions.
+One systematic review found that wound healing and melanoma treatment were the largest focus areas in the dermatology literature it analyzed.

 A practical way to judge the pitch before you book